-ELECTRICAL DESIGNER and INSTALLATION Total Hours to Complete: 720 Clock Hours
+ELECTRICAL DESIGNER and INSTALLATION

-CAREER OBJECTIVE: Electrical Designer, Electrical Technician
+CAREER OBJECTIVE: Electrical Designer, Electrical Technician (SOC Code: 49-9051)

-This course covers electric power distribution systems, load characteristics and representation, distribution transformers and connections, voltage regulation and control, design of primary distribution systems, distribution system operation and automation.
+Course Description: This course covers electric power distribution systems, load characteristics and representation, distribution transformers and connections, voltage regulation and control, design of primary distribution systems, distribution system operation and automation.
 Graduates of this program will have the knowledge and skills necessary to obtain employment as Electrical, Cable or Network Technician.
+Electrical Designer and Installation program does not lead to positions in a profession, occupation, trade, or career field requiring licensure in this state.